 Alabama added an insurance run in the sixth inning, again doing the damage with two outs.
 Praytor led off the inning with a walk and was sacrificed to second by VanBrakle.
 After an Accetturo ground out, Ramsey singled down the right field line scoring Praytor for the final 6-3 margin.

 The Lady Vols threatened in the top of the seventh inning putting two runners on, but sophomore Chrissy Owens came on in relief and struck out the only the batter she faced to the end threat and complete the sweep.
 It was her third save of the season and the 14th of her career, leaving her two short of breaking the school record for saves.

-VanBrakle (16-2) collected the win allowing two runs, neither earned, on six hits while striking out 10 batters.
+VanBrakle (17-2) collected her second win of the series allowing three runs on nine hits while striking out nine batters.